ESPN: Other services

-ESPN launched it's high definition simulcast feed, originally branded as ESPNHD', on March 30, 2003, with a broadcast of the Texas Rangers and the Los Angeles Angels (then the Anaheim Angels).
-All studio shows based in Bristol and at L. A. Live, along with most live event telecasts on ESPN, are broadcast in high definition.
-ESPN is one of the few television networks with an all-digital infrastructure.
-Archived non-HD programming is presented in 4:3 standard definition with stylized pillarboxing.
-Pardon the Interruption and Around the Horn began airing in HD on September 27, 2010, with the relocation of the production of both shows into the facility housing the Washington, D.C. bureau for ABC News.
+ESPN launched its high definition simulcast feed, originally branded as ESPNHD, on March 30, 2003, with an Opening Day broadcast of the Texas Rangers and Anaheim Angels.
+All current ESPN content is broadcast in high definition.

+"Pardon the Interruption" and Around the Horn began airing in HD on September 27, 2010, with the relocation of the production of both shows into the facility housing the Washington, D.C., bureau for ABC News.

-ESPN, as with Disney/ABC's other television networks, broadcasts HD programming in the 720p resolution format; this because ABC executives had proposed a progressive scan signal that resolves fluid and high-speed motion in sports better, particularly during slow-motion replays.
+ESPN broadcasts HD programming in the 720p resolution format, because ABC executives proposed a progressive scan signal that resolves fluid and high-speed motion in sports better, particularly during slow-motion replays.
 The network's Digital Center itself natively holds 2160p UHD/4K operations and equipment.
 In 2011, ESPNHD began to downplay its distinct promotional logo in preparation for the conversion of its standard definition feed from a 4:3 full-screen to a letterboxed format (via the application of the AFD #10 display flag), which occurred on June 1 of that year.